 - You have to be well-qualified with premium credit to get approved.

 - It may only be available on cars that are not selling well for some reason.

-- You have to watch out for dealers hiking up prices in other areas to compensate for the lack of interest.
+- You have to watch out for dealers hiking up prices in other areas to compensate.

-- It may be cheaper to take a rebate with a higher interest rate when given the option between the two.
+- It may be cheaper to take a rebate with a higher APR when given the choice.